12

 I took her hand in mine, squeezing gently, grounding her.
 "She's safe.
 Nothing happened.
 And nothing ever will."

-A man entered.
-Walked straight to us, straight to her.
+Just then, the front door creaked.
+A man entered and walked straight to us, straight to her.
 “Tanya?
 What happened?”

+He hugged her the second he saw her face.
 “Misha almost fell from the stairs.” she said, barely audible.

 The man exhaled, visibly relieved.
 His hand cupped his wife’s cheek gently, grounding her back into the moment as he whispered something only she could hear.
 Something quiet.
 Reassuring.
 The kind of words that aren’t for the room, just for the storm in her chest.